Tahira is a Support Worker based in Leeds. She joined Affinity Trust in 2015.

-Some of the people I support for just two hours (this is the shortest), and with others it can be three, four or five hours, and the longest is seven hours.
-Having previously worked in a 9-5 role, I can honestly say that it just wasn’t for me.
-I love that no two days are the same now and enjoy the travel and flexibility that the role brings.
+Some of the people I support for just two hours (this is the shortest).
+With others it can be three, four or five hours, and the longest is seven hours.
+Having previously worked in a nine-to-five role, I can honestly say that it just wasn’t for me.
+I love that no two days are the same now, and enjoy the travel and flexibility that the role brings.

 I would say sensitivity, compassion, empathy, understanding and patience as well as excellent listening skills.
-Relationship building or “working friendships”, as I like to call it, are key.
-It is about not judging, being sensitive, working within their situation, and not being confined by a black-and- white support plan.
+Relationship building or ‘working friendships’, as I like to call it, is key.
+It is about not judging, being sensitive, working within their situation, and not being confined by a black-and-white support plan.
 You need to have compassion and empathy as to the struggles others may have in their lives.

-What advice would you give to others considering becoming an outreach Support Worker?
+What advice would you give to others considering becoming a Support Worker?